cosmos/ibc/papers/2020-05/src/structure.md

 &nbsp;

 To allow for many modules within a single host chain to use an IBC connection simultaneously, IBC allows any number of channels to be associated with a single connection.
 Each channel uniquely identifies a datastream over which packets can be sent in order (in the case of an ordered channel), and always exactly once, to a destination module on the receiving chain.
 Channels are usually expected to be associated with a single module on each chain, but one-to-many and many-to-one channels are also possible.
-The number of channels is unbounded, facilitating concurrent throughput limited only by the throughput of the underlying chains with only a single connection & pair of clients necessary to track consensus information (and consensus transcript verification cost thus amortised across all channels using the connection).
+The number of channels is unbounded, facilitating concurrent throughput limited only by the throughput of the underlying chains with only a single connection and pair of clients necessary to track consensus information (and consensus transcript verification cost thus amortised across all channels using the connection).